-In the previous phase of work, the ConnectSF program established a 50-year vision for San Francisco.
+The ConnectSF program established a 50-year vision for San Francisco.

-The current phase of work will identify transformative project concepts and policies for the city’s streets, freeways and transit network.
+Next it identified transformative project concepts and policies for the city’s streets, freeways and transit network.
 Those improvements will help address San Francisco’s transportation needs and move the city closer to the vision for the future.

-Streets and Freeways Study
+Streets and Freeways Strategy

 The Streets and Freeways Strategy identifies and analyzes changes to freeways, including interchanges, ramps, and express lanes, and major arterials to improve San Francisco’s transportation network.
 The strategy is paired with a set of white papers to explore how topics related to congestion management and transportation demand management could potentially be modified or implemented in San Francisco.